 Wet the paper with clean water then paint the sky leaving white for clouds.
 Decide on a horizon line somewhere below middle of paper and paint the ground.
 Watercolors dry light so paint your sky and ground darker than you want.
 Don’t worry if its not perfect.
 Most of it will be covered up with splatters.
 Let it dry completely.

-While the watercolor background is drying get everything ready for splattering.
-Wear old clothes or an apron.
-Cover your work surface.
-Have plenty of paper towels ready to use.
 Choose the paint colors you are going to use.
-Make sure you have a variety of light, dark and medium greens, some brown, a few flower colors and white.
-You can use inexpensive fluid craft acrylics or Golden Fluid Acrylic Green Gold.
+Make sure you have a variety of light, dark and medium greens.
+You can also add some brown, a few flower colors and white.
+I use inexpensive fluid craft acrylics or Golden Fluid Acrylic Green Gold.
 Use plenty of paint.
-A brush filled with lots of paint produces the long grass like splatters, with less paint you get fine speckled splatters.

 Practice splattering

 Practice making splatters using liquid acrylic paint on some scratch paper.
+Put your acrylic paints on a paper plate.
 Load your brush with paint and flick it across your index finger.
 Try holding it close to your paper and farther away to see how the splatters change.
+A short, simple video showing how I splatter my paint can be found here.

 Cover the sky area